A Happy Memory… or Time to Make New Ones

 Le Centre culturel francophone de Vancouver is celebrating its 50th anniversary!

 To mark its 50-year history, Le Centre invites you on a journey through time with a photography exhibition.
-Candid memories, cultural discoveries, electrifying atmospheres, and loyal audiences come together to tell the beautiful story of Le Centre culturel francophone from its very beginnings.
+Candid memories, cultural discoveries, electrifying atmospheres, and loyal audiences come together to tell the beautiful story of Le Centre culturel francophone .

 Each snapshot will bring back the laughter, chills, tears, wild nights, and unforgettable encounters that have shaped the francophone and francophile community over the years.
 Step into the excitement behind the scenes, feel the pulse of the events, and let yourself be carried away by the magic of these memories.